Exploring selection biases in FRB dispersion-galaxy cross-correlations with magnetohydrodynamical simulations: Introduction

 In general there are two main disadvantages to using one-point statistics of the DM.
-The first is that the precision of the DM-budgeting procedure is limited by the accuracy of the (likely overly simplistic) underlying parametrization of each DM component, which can be motivated but not verified by simulations.
-The second is sensitivity to selection effects---the fact that the probability of detecting an FRB depends on its observed properties---which can bias the baryon distribution as measured from FRB DMs.
-For instance, both the ASKAP and CHIME/FRB search pipelines are insensitive to over 50\% of the expected \ac{FRB} population at DM$>$1000pc/cm$^{-3}$ \citep{Shannon_2018,Shin_2023, Merryfield_2023AJ}.
-If, as a simple example, this preferentially removes FRB detections that intersect halos with a dense electron density, a measurement of the distribution of baryons in collapsed halos using the one-point statistic would be an underestimate.
+The first is that the precision of the DM-budgeting procedure is limited by the accuracy of the (likely overly simplistic) underlying parametrization of each \ac{DM} component, which can be motivated but not verified by simulations.
+The second is sensitivity to selection effects---the fact that the probability of detecting an \ac{FRB} depends on its observed properties \citep{2022MNRAS.510L..18J,2022MNRAS.509.4775J}---which can bias the baryon distribution as measured from \ac{FRB} DMs.
+For instance, both the ASKAP and CHIME/FRB search pipelines are insensitive to over 50\% of the expected \ac{FRB} population at \ac{DM} $>$ 1000 pc/cm$^{-3}$ \citep{Shannon_2018,Shin_2023, Merryfield_2023AJ}.
+If, as a simple example, this preferentially removes \ac{FRB} detections that intersect halos with a dense electron density, a measurement of the distribution of baryons in collapsed halos using the one-point statistic would be an underestimate.

-In contrast, ``two-point statistics" of FRB DM spatially correlated with another tracer of matter such as galaxies \citep{Masui_2015, Shirasaki_2017, Madhavacheril_2019, Masoud_2020, Alonso_2021, Shirasaki_2022} are expected to be more robust to selection effects, since the tracers are subject to different observational selection effects that generally do not correlate.
-Moreover, in the case of foreground galaxies, only the component of the DM that is co-located with the intervening halos is expected to contribute to the measured electron-galaxy power spectrum $P_{eg}(z_g)$ (where $z_g$ is the redshift of the foreground galaxies), allowing it to be naturally extracted without any assumptions on the analytical form of different contributions to the DM.
-This technique has been demonstrated with $\sim$hundreds of FRBs by \citet{Masoud_2021,Connor_ravi_2022, Wu_2023} and later with $\sim$thousands of FRBs by Wang et al.~(2025, in prep.), albeit without FRB redshifts.
-However, with upcoming next generation radio telescopes such as CHORD, DSA 2000, and BURSTT, $\sim 10^4-10^6$ \acp{FRB} are expected to be localized to their host galaxies in the next decade \citep{Chord_2019, DSA_2019,BURSTT_2022}, allowing for studies on large-scale structure with FRB redshifts to be extended from the existing one-point measurements to two-point cross-correlations.
+In contrast, ``two-point statistics" of \ac{FRB} \acp{DM} spatially correlated with another tracer of matter such as galaxies \citep{Masui_2015, Shirasaki_2017, Madhavacheril_2019, Masoud_2020, Masoud_2021, Alonso_2021, Shirasaki_2022,2024PhRvD.110f3556S}, weak lensing \citep{2023arXiv230909766R}, or even themselves \citep{2023MNRAS.524.2237R,2024PhRvD.110f3556S} are expected to be more robust to selection effects, since the tracers are subject to different observational selection effects that generally do not correlate.
+Moreover, in the case of cross-correlations with foreground galaxies, only the component of the \ac{DM} that is co-located with the intervening halos contributes to the expected value of the measured electron-galaxy power spectrum $P_{eg}(z_g)$ (where $z_g$ is the redshift of the foreground galaxies), allowing it to be naturally extracted without any assumptions on the analytical form of different contributions to the DM.
+This technique has been demonstrated with $\sim$hundreds of \acp{FRB} by \citet{Connor_ravi_2022, Wu_2023} and later with $\sim$thousands of \acp{FRB} by Wang et al.~(2025, in prep.), albeit without \ac{FRB} redshifts.